apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <p>Specifies the name of the ServiceAccount required by the running Component.
 This ServiceAccount is used to grant necessary permissions for the Component&rsquo;s Pods to interact with other Kubernetes resources, such as modifying Pod labels or sending events.</p>
-<p>Defaults:
-If not specified, KubeBlocks automatically assigns a default ServiceAccount named &ldquo;kb-&#123;cluster.name&#125;&rdquo;, bound to a default role defined during KubeBlocks installation.</p>
+<p>If not specified, KubeBlocks automatically creates a default ServiceAccount named
-<p>Future Changes:
-Future versions might change the default ServiceAccount creation strategy to one per Component, potentially revising the naming to &ldquo;kb-&#123;cluster.name&#125;-&#123;component.name&#125;&rdquo;.</p>
-<p>Users can override the automatic ServiceAccount assignment by explicitly setting the name of
-an existed ServiceAccount in this field.</p>
+&ldquo;kb-&#123;cluster.name&#125;-&#123;component.name&#125;&rdquo;, bound to a role with rules defined in ComponentDefinition&rsquo;s
+<code>policyRules</code> field.
+If the field is empty, ServiceAccount will not be created.</p>
+<p>If the field is not empty, the specified ServiceAccount will be used.
+And KubeBlocks will not
+create a ServiceAccount, nor create RoleBinding accordingly.
+In this case, user also needs to manually create a RoleBinding to <code>kubeblocks-cluster-pod-role</code>, so that roleProbe functionality can work properly.</p>
 </td>
 </tr>
 <tr>